ANCIR/grano/docs/index.rst

 .. toctree::
    :hidden:

-``grano`` web-based framework for the storage, analysis and presentation of social network information.
+``grano`` is a web-based framework for the storage, analysis and presentation of social network information.
 Many types of interactions between people, organisations and institutions can be understood in terms of network structures.
 Such graphs provide an apt metaphor for the distribution of political, social and economic influence. ``grano`` is aimed at journalists, activists and researchers who want to explore and explain such structures.
-For example, consider the following
+For example, consider the following contexts:
-contexts:

 * Lobby registers disclose connections between lobbyists, lobbying firms, their clients and political actors.